Table of Contents

 The prevalence of arterial hypertension increases with age and body weight.
 The disease affects men more frequently than women; post-menopausal women, however, are commonly affected as well.

-Etiology of Arterial Hypertension
+Etiology of Hypertension

 With regard to the causes of this disease, arterial hypertension must be divided into primary and secondary hypertension.